 Monthly checks are made and credit terms altered where appropriate.
 Historically, these procedures have proved effective in minimising the level of impaired and past due debtors.
+Debtors are considered on an individual basis each year.

 Foreign currency risk

 As a result of the investment in operations in the United States of America, the Group's financial statements can be affected by movements in the exchange rate between sterling and the US dollar.
 This risk has been considered by the Group and is not deemed significant enough to warrant the extra cost of hedging the risk as foreign currency exposure is not material to the Group.